-I had photographed this image even before I officially started my blogging journey.
+I had photographed this image of Cabbage Paruppu Usili even before I officially started my blogging journey.
 Certainly glad I did it as it captures my love for this dish perfectly (please excuse the amateur photography skills).
-I never thought I would start a food & travel blog & embark upon this journey but I am so glad I did as my love for food & all things around it needed a medium.
+I never thought I would start a food & travel blog and embark upon this journey but I am so glad I did as my love for food and all things around it needed a medium.

 At home, we love a good variety of veggies.
 Sometimes I cook 2 types of vegetables (dry & gravy) for just the two of us.
 I know its too much but as long as I love to cook & eat, no issues.
 Also, the choice of vegetables are usually healthy, made with less oil so it doesn’t make one feel guilty.